l7mp/l7mp.io/_docs/l7mp_getting_started.md

 EOF
 ```

 In an on itself, this configuration does not make anything fancier than exposing the service using a NodePort.
-The additional features provided by l7mp, inclusing routing, timeouts/retries, load-balancing, and monitoring, can be enabled with customizing this VirtualService spec.
+The additional features provided by l7mp, including routing, timeouts/retries, load-balancing, and monitoring, can be enabled with customizing this VirtualService spec.
 For more information on the use of the l7mp service mesh, consult the Tasks section in the documentation.

 ### Test